 - You are not required to meet with an admissions recruiter before you enroll at NSCC, but you may find it helpful.
 An admissions recruiter can suggest opportunities at the College you may not know about, can explain entrance requirements of the various programs, and can answer questions about how NSCC will help you reach your career goals.
-NSCC Admissions can be reached at 419.267.1320. - Complete the NSCC admissions application and select a major. - Send official transcripts from institution(s) you have attended previously to: Northwest State Community College, Attention: Registrar's Office, 22600 State Route 34, Archbold, OH 43502 \Any transcripts that are not sent officially from the previous institution directly to NSCC will not be accepted. - Once the NSCC Registrar's office receives your official transcript(s), it will be evaluated and any applicable credit will be recorded on your NSCC transcript.
-You will receive an e-mail notification stating that an update to your transcript has been made. - Once this process has been completed, you will be able to schedule an appointment at a new student advising day through admissions or set up an advising appointment directly with the dean who oversees your program of study. - After you are registered, you will have an academic advisor assigned to you.
+NSCC Admissions can be reached at 419.267.1320. - Complete the NSCC admissions application and select a major. - Send official transcripts from institution(s) you have attended previously to: Northwest State Community College, Attention: Registrar's Office, 22600 State Route 34, Archbold, OH 43502 Any transcripts that are not sent officially from the previous institution directly to NSCC will not be accepted. - Once the NSCC Registrar's office receives your official transcript(s), it will be evaluated and any applicable credit will be recorded on your NSCC transcript.
+You will receive an e-mail notification stating that an update to your transcript has been made. - Once this process has been completed, you will be able to schedule an advising appointment with the academic advisor for your program.